-Nine Dot Connects offers simulation services, but it's one thing to list the services, another to show the whole picture.
-We feel that it would be a disservice to you if we did not take a moment to do just that.
+Nine Dot Connects offers simulation services, but it's one thing to list the services, and another to show the whole picture.
+We feel it would be a disservice to you if we did not take a moment to do just that.

 Simulation is an ambiguous term.
-It can represent a design's verification while it is being drawn in a schematic capture tool or represent the design after it has been physically laid out.
+It can represent a design's verification while being drawn in a schematic capture tool or the design after it has been physically laid out.
 For example, a tool like SPICE verifies that an analog circuit will operate as expected.
 This activity is performed when the circuit is being designed in the schematics.
 On the other hand, simulations such as signal integrity and power integrity are best performed on the circuit design's physical copper.

 At Nine Dot Connects, we can provide training in the use of SPICE tools in Altium Designer.
-However, our expertise is in using simulation tools before and upon the completion of the PCB layout.
+However, our expertise is in using simulation tools before and upon completing the PCB layout.
 We use the iCD and Cadence Sigrity tools to provide accurate information about signal integrity, noise, and power distribution in a design.
 Because we are well versed in these tools, we can quickly and accurately simulate and analyze the board.

 We don't believe that board simulation is overkill or unnecessary; however, we must consider its economics.
-Though a designer can obtain equation-based simulation tools for a minimal cost, the "best in class" tools use 3D field solving engines.
+Though a designer can obtain equation-based simulation tools for a minimal cost, the "best in class" tools use 3D field-solving engines.
 Simulation tools of this nature cost tens of thousands of dollars.
 Then one must include the training cost involved in bringing the individual up to speed on the fundamental scientific concepts, running the tool, and analyzing the data.
 This could be a multi-year effort before the individual becomes fully effective in the tool.
 Though these concepts are introduced in most college undergraduate programs, few engineers grasp them, and even fewer engineers use them in their careers.

 Are there alternatives?
-In many cases, yes, the time and cost it takes to purchase such tools outweighs the cost of several planned respins.
-Also, experience plays a vital role in an engineer’s learning and understanding.
+In many cases, yes, the time and cost it takes to purchase such tools outweigh the cost of several planned respins.
+Also, experience plays a vital role in an engineer's learning and understanding.
 What is learned on one project propagates to the next, perhaps reducing the need for costly tools.
 Of course, this becomes tribal knowledge, which the company must carefully preserve.

 Another alternative is to seek a third party to perform the simulation.
 This can be very useful, as the simulation will be done by an independent party that removes bias potential.
-Finding a reliable third-party source is important.
+Finding a reliable third-party source is essential.
 It's also important to understand what service is being provided.
 Some companies will run the simulation and leave the interpretation to the customer.

 At Nine Dot Connects, we have all the pieces in place to provide accurate results: